Art of Lean

 Set context and direction before anything else — what situation, why it matters, what scope.
 Do not skip to defining; without shared background the work starts on quicksand.

-Narrow the vague to the specific and measurable.
-Use AQD — Analytical, Quantitative, Detailed — and separate the point of detection (where you noticed it) from the point of cause (where it originates).
+Narrow the vague to the specific and measurable: bound the problem, quantify the gap, and separate the point of detection (where you noticed it) from the point of cause (where it originates).
+(My memory aid: AQD.)

 A specific, measurable, time-bound commitment to close the defined gap.
 Not a wish, not a countermeasure.
 Don't set a stretch target before you grasp the current condition.